10 Tips to Clean Up Your Computer

 It is worth taking time to set up folders under My Documents (PC) or your Home folder (Mac).
 While you’re at it, delete any files you don’t need.

-Tip: Set up new folders on your desktop, drag files into the new folders, then move the folders to My Documents or your Home folder.
+Set up new folders on your desktop, drag files into the new folders, then move the folders to My Documents or your Home folder.

-- Get a handle on email
+3. Get a Handle on Email

 Not only is it important to be diligent about deleting emails you don’t need, the ones you want to keep can be organized into folders and subfolders within your mail server.
 Working on a distributed team for a large company that sent out a ton of communications taught me to be diligent in this practice.
 There were 10 to 20 emails a day with opportunities for additional project work.
 If I were looking for more work that day, I would respond, otherwise these would be deleted without review.
 Client communications were answered immediately and filed under a client folder.
-Payroll items, such as time sheet verifications, were moved without review to a payroll folder.
+Payroll items, such as timesheet verifications, were moved without review to a payroll folder.
 By continually deleting or distributing emails to a dozen folders, the inbox was kept clutter free while keeping saved emails organized for later retrieval.

 Spam is another demon of the inbox.
 If a message from an unwanted sender leaks into your email, use the email unsubscribe feature, and mark it as spam so it won’t appear again.
 I also keep stock text in an email folder to help reduce unwanted messages.
 One kindly asks people outside of work to not send a group email revealing everyone’s email address, and another message gently reminds people that I don’t accept jokes or nonbusiness communications in my work email.
 That video of a goat singing the national anthem is better suited to a personal Facebook or YouTube page.